threepears/node-science/README.md

 # node-science

-A NSS classroom project exploring data structures
+A NSS classroom project exploring topics such as data structures, dictionaries, and sorting algorithms.

 ### Goal

 To create a few different classes and understand how a singly-linked list works.
 Add functionality to add and remove nodes.
 Create a dictionary class to add and remove data.
+Implement three sorting algorithms to test.

 ### Tools Used